UN resolution could sanction Syrians for chemical attacks

-The proposed Security Council resolution would also ban all countries from supplying Syria’s government with helicopters, which investigators have determined were used in chemical attacks.
+The proposed Security Council resolution, drafted by Britain and France, would also ban all countries from supplying Syria’s government with helicopters, which investigators have determined were used in chemical attacks.

-The resolution obtained by the AP Tuesday follows an investigation by the United Nations and the chemical weapons watchdog that determined the Syrian government was behind at least three attacks involving chlorine gas and the Islamic State group was responsible for at least one involving mustard gas.
+The resolution follows a joint investigation by the United Nations and the international chemical weapons watchdog that determined the Syrian government was behind at least three attacks involving chlorine gas and the Islamic State group was responsible for at least one involving mustard gas.

-The U.S., Britain and France have been pressing for sanctions on Syria.
-But Russia, Syria’s closest ally, has questioned the investigators’ conclusions linking attacks to the government.
+The United States, Britain and France have been pressing the council to impose sanctions on the Syrian government for using chemical weapons.
+Previous council resolutions call for “measures” under Chapter 7 of the U.N.
+Charter, which authorizes sanctions, if chemical weapons are used.

 Most Read Stories